sushiroll4093/clone/Production-Start.md

 Dependency Installation
 ==========

-Canvas currently supports Ruby 1.9.3 and Ruby 1.8.7.
-It's recommended that you use 1.9.3, as support for Ruby 1.8 will be dropped.
+Canvas requires Ruby 1.9.3.
+A minimum version of 1.9.3p286 is recommended.
+If you are using Debian/Ubuntu, note that apt refers to ruby 1.9.3 as ruby1.9.1 for compatibility reasons.

 External dependencies
 -----------